eren-kemer/QueueTracker/README.md

 - Only the party leader can see the queue time

-Please report any issues and feedback on Github or mail!
+Please report any issues and feedback on Github, Discord (Kemeren#5968) or mail!